UBC-MDS/US-Salary-Prediction/README.md

 Here, this project is to help you to answer this question: What we can expect a person's salary to be in the US?

+To answer this question, we use two different regression models to do the prediction task.
+The first model we choose is a linear regression model.
-According to Martín et al. (2018), a linear regression model with an R2 score is a good combination for predicting salaries, so we will use that to do the prediction.
-In the process, we wish to understand which factors provide the most predictive power when trying to predict a person's salary.
+According to Martín et al. (2018), a linear regression model is a good model for predicting salaries.
+The second one we choose is the random forest regression model, because of its good nature (i.e., robust to outliers, low bias, etc.).
+We score the model using r2 and root mean squared error (RMSE), and it turns out that after hyperparameter optimization, the ridge (which is a linear regressor with regularization) is performing a little bit better than the random forest regressor.
+On the unseen test data set, our best linear regression model has an r2 score of 0.38 and RMSE of 48398.05.

+To further understand which factors provide the most predictive power when trying to predict a person's salary, we present some important features with the highest/lowest coefficients of the linear regression model and some important features with the highest feature importance of the random forest model.
+We noticed that although the most important features are not very similar for the two models, they are both understandable and somewhat expected.

 The dataset we are analyzing comes from a salary survey from the "Ask a Manager" blog by Alison Green.
 This dataset contains survey data gathered from "Ask a Manager" readers working in a variety of industries, and can be found [here](https://raw.githubusercontent.com/rfordatascience/tidytuesday/master/data/2021/2021-05-18/survey.csv).